Monday and Wednesday 9:40-11:10am

 Academic, Teaching, and Personal Interests

 My research interests include regionalism, gender studies, race and reproduction, and representations of bodies and disease in American literature and particularly in the U.S. South.
 My current projects ask how the figure of the old maid changes in conjunction with shifting regional identities and anxieties.
 To consider that question, I examine the work of Southern writers like William Faulkner, Katherine Anne Porter, and Richard Wright, as well as New England writers like Mary Wilkins Freeman, and Canadian writers like Alice Munro.
 I have taught a range of courses, including Critical Reading and Composition: Reading and Writing about the Blues; Progress, Race, and Regionalism in American Literature; Women Writers; and Race and Vision in African American Literature.
-Apart from my work, I like to play the guitar, and I’m slowly trying to teach myself to play the banjo, clawhammer style.
+Apart from my work, I like to play the guitar and the banjo, clawhammer style.

 Selected Presentations and Publications